Pickens County, South Carolina: Police

 The City of Liberty Police Department provides its services to persons living within the city limits of Liberty.
 The department is headquartered at Liberty Town Hall in downtown Liberty.
-The current chief of police is Adam Gilstrap.
+The current chief of police is Victor Tetter.

 The Town of Central Police Department provides its services to persons living within the town limits of Central.
 The department consists of the chief of police, an investigative sergeant, training sergeant, five officers, and a victims advocate/administrative assistant.
 The department's headquarters are located in downtown Central.
+The current chief of police is Steve Thompson.

 The Clemson University Police Department provides its services to the Clemson University campus.
-The current police chief is Greg Mullen.
+The interim police chief is Christopher Harrington.